dami-gupta-git/tumor_board_v2/README.md

 (CIViC, ClinVar, COSMIC) and using LLMs to assign AMP/ASCO/CAP tier classifications, mimicking expert judgment.
 Includes a validation framework to benchmark LLM accuracy against gold-standard classifications.
 This is a research prototype exploring whether LLMs can approximate clinical decision-making; not for actual clinical use.

+**Note**: This tool is specifically designed for SNPs and small indels.
+Other variant types (fusions, amplifications, splice variants, etc.) are intentionally excluded to maintain focus and accuracy on point mutations.

 TumorBoard includes a clean, modern Streamlit web interface: